3mo-esolutions/model/docs/library/event-handling.md

 It accepts a generic parameters which describes the type of CustomEvent's `detail` property, which is used often to pass some data back to the subscriber.

-Also notice the `@fires` JS-comment.
+Also notice the `@event` JS-comment.
 This enables lit-analyzer to identify the event handlers.

 ```ts
 	file:"/samples/sample-client/components/CounterButton.ts"